 German champions Bayern to part ways with coach Tuchel at end of season

+German football club Bayern to part ways with coach Tuchel at end of season

-Struggling German champions will take ‘new direction’ with a different coach next season, club says after announcing Tuchel’s departure.
+Struggling German football champions will take ‘new direction’ with a different coach next season, club says after announcing Tuchel’s departure.

 German club Bayern Munich will part ways with coach Thomas Tuchel at the end of a disappointing season, the Bundesliga champions have said in a statement.